QuantumLabs869/QuantumQuest/FAQ.md

 </details>

 <details>
-<summary>Q5: Can I add extensions,like privacy extension, to QuantumQuest?</summary>
+<summary>Q5: Can I add extensions, like a WebRTC block extension, to QuantumQuest?</summary>

 **A5:** Yes, QuantumQuest allows you to add browser extensions.
 Simply update your `settings.json` file with the extensions you want to include.